 - Melt 1 Tbsp butter/margarine with 1/2 tsp garlic powder and 1/2 tsp salt and brush over hot breadsticks.
 (Sprinkle with grated Parmesan if you like).
 Serve while warm!

-I found it very time-consuming to roll breadsticks with the consistency of this dough - it's much easier to cut the dough and flatten them!
+- I found it very time-consuming to roll breadsticks with the consistency of this dough – it’s much easier to cut the dough and flatten each strip!

 If you don’t have a bread machine, don’t worry!
 Try this version from Finding Joy in My Kitchen that uses a stand mixer.